CONFERENCE PROGRAMME

 A dedicated safety debate featuring chief safety officers and safety directors from across the region, examining critical risks and organisational responsibilities.
 The session will include discussion on safe handling of lithium batteries, standardisation, and training frameworks

-Wilcox GSE presents a practical exploration of total cost of ownership versus upfront investment, using real case examples to demonstrate how long term planning, sustainability choices, and collaborative procurement can reduce cost and improve reliability.
+A practical exploration of total cost of ownership versus upfront investment, using real case examples to demonstrate how long term planning, sustainability choices, and collaborative procurement can reduce cost and improve reliability.

 A forward looking session on the deployment of autonomous systems in airport environments.
 Speakers will share operational insights, regulatory considerations, and lessons learned from implementing autonomous vehicles and robotics across North American airports.